abolfazlaghdaee/abolfazlaghdaee.github.io/_pages/publications.md

-### Ventilation Fan Fault Diagnosis With Audio Signal Processing by Machine Learning
+### Ventilation Fan Fault Diagnosis With Audio Signal Processing by Machine Learning.

 In progress